smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 ## OpCon Event Command Characters

-A typical problem experienced by IBM i LSAM users when specifying OpCon/xps Even commands is the difficulty of trying to insert square brackets [[ ]] around the token fields that can be supported by OpCon/xps Event processing.
+A typical problem experienced by IBM i LSAM users when specifying OpCon Even commands is the difficulty of trying to insert square brackets [[ ]] around the token fields that can be supported by OpCon Event processing.

-For example, when an IBM i LSAM Message Management parameter has been configured to issue an OpCon/xps Event upon discovery of an error message, it might be useful to include some variable value in a notification message.
-A message sent to OpCon/xps from a Message Management Event might look something like this:
+For example, when an IBM i LSAM Message Management parameter has been configured to issue an OpCon Event upon discovery of an error message, it might be useful to include some variable value in a notification message.
+A message sent to OpCon from a Message Management Event might look something like this:

 :::tip Example
 $CONSOLE:DISPLAY,This message text is being sent on **[[$DATE]]**,SYSTEM,MESSAGE
 :::

-In the example above, the character sequence [[$DATE]] will be replaced by the system date as soon as OpCon/xps receives this $CONSOLE:DISPLAY event.
-This token appears in the OpCon/xps SMANetCom Trace Log, but by the time the message appears on the SAM Log, the token has already been replaced by an actual date value.
+In the example above, the character sequence [[$DATE]] will be replaced by the system date as soon as OpCon receives this $CONSOLE:DISPLAY event.
+This token appears in the OpCon SMANetCom Trace Log, but by the time the message appears on the SAM Log, the token has already been replaced by an actual date value.

 One difficulty that arises for IBM i workstation users is that the IBM 5250 workstation keyboard, emulated by the iSeries Access software on a PC, does not support direct keying of the square brackets characters.

-However, it is not necessary to create new translation tables to overcome this particular issue, because OpCon/xps already provides a solution for IBM and other similar platforms.
+However, it is not necessary to create new translation tables to overcome this particular issue, because OpCon already provides a solution for IBM and other similar platforms.
 The brace (curly bracket) characters {{ }} may be used as a substitute for the square brackets as Event Token field delimiters.
 In this case, the example above could be typed on a 5250 (emulated) workstation as follows:

 :::tip Example
 $CONSOLE:DISPLAY,This message text is being sent on **{{$DATE}}**,SYSTEM,MESSAGE